dynamicpdf-api/python-client-examples/README.md

 # python-client-examples

-The Cloud API Client Examples uses the DynamicPDF Cloud API Python client library (`python-client`) to create, merge, split, form fill, stamp, obtain metadata, convert, and secure/encrypt PDF documents.
-This project contains numerous sample projects for the tutorials and examples on [cloud.dynamicpdf.com](https://cloud.dynamicpdf.com/).
+The DynamicPDF API Client Examples uses the DynamicPDF API Python client library (`python-client`) to create, merge, split, form fill, stamp, obtain metadata, convert, and secure/encrypt PDF documents.
+This project contains numerous sample projects for the tutorials and examples on [dpdf.io](https://dpdf.io/).

-The DynamicPDF Cloud API consists of the following endpoints.
+The DynamicPDF API consists of the following endpoints.

 - `dlex-layout`
 - `image-info`